Meeds-io/whitepaper/en/1-who-we-are.md

 # 1. About Us

-Meeds is a collaborative effort led by diverse Open Source Software (OSS) communities, dedicated to creating a decentralized digital world that resists centralized corporate control and fosters a free and open environment.
+Meeds is a collaborative effort led by diverse open-source software (OSS) communities dedicated to creating a decentralized digital world that resists centralized corporate control and promotes a free and open environment.

-The legal entity behind Meeds is the _Meeds Association_, a non-profit organization incorporated under Swiss law in Geneva.
-It is responsible for regulating the issuance of the Meeds(MEED) token, an ERC20 token recognized as a utility token.
+The Meeds project uses the Ethereum ecosystem to implement the WoM protocols and manage the supply of the Meeds token (MEED).
+This approach has helped to prioritize security, accessibility, usability, and cost-effectiveness, making it attractive to a broad user base.
+However, the WoM is designed to be an autonomous and self-sustaining public good, aiming to become multi-chain.

-Functioning as a Decentralized Autonomous Organization (DAO), Meeds emphasizes on democratic governance, where token holders with governance rights participate in key decision making, such as annual board elections, ensuring transparency and community involvement in organizational changes.
+The legal entity behind Meeds is the _Meeds Association_, a non-profit organization registered under Swiss law in Geneva.
+It is responsible for regulating the issuance of MEED tokens and contracting with service providers.

-The Meeds project utilizes the Ethereum ecosystem to implement the World of Meeds (WoM) and the Meeds token.
-This approach prioritizes security, accessibility, user-friendliness, and cost-effectiveness, making it appealing to a broad user base.
+Meeds aims to progressively decentralize its governance and operations until it forms a fully functional DAO: the **Meeds DAO**.
+Meeds emphasizes democratic governance, where token holders with governance rights participate in crucial decisions such as annual board elections, ensuring transparency and community involvement in organizational changes.

-Meeds is an Open Source Software ([github.com/meeds-io](https://github.com/meeds-io)) operated in the cloud infrastructure by hosting partners of the Meeds Association.
+The WoM is built as open-source software ([github.com/meeds-io](https://github.com/meeds-io)) and hosted by the members by partners of the Meeds Association on behalf of the Meeds DAO.